Jessica Thomas, LCSW

 Research Project Coordinator

 Jessica Thomas graduated from Georgetown University with a Bachelor of Arts in French and from the University of Chicago with a Master of Arts in Social Service Administration (equivalent to Master of Social Work).
-Prior to discovering the world of research, Jessica worked primarily with children and adolescence in community and school settings.
+Prior to discovering the world of research, Jessica worked primarily with children and adolescents in community and school settings.
 She initially came to Northwestern University to work on a study involving a technology-based intervention for men with advanced prostate cancer.
 During this study, Jessica learned that she enjoys group work with older adults, and that the psychosocial aspects of living with cancer are often just as challenging as the physical aspects, if not more so.
 Jessica has also contributed to the adaptation and development of a similar intervention for gay and bisexual men and trans women living with both HIV and cancer, as well as other cancer-focused translational research work.
 Most recently, Jessica has started working with a neuroscience lab, using her clinical skills to administer cognitive function and memory screening tasks.
 Jessica has not yet worked with couples going through the diagnostic process for cancer, so the Couples Cope study will be an exciting learning opportunity for her.
 She also oversees the Acceptance and Commitment Therapy study.
 When not at work, Jessica enjoys traveling, taking long walks, listening to music and podcasts, and spending time with her family (in particular, FaceTiming with her adorable nieces and nephews).

 Ashley Maras is a first year medical student at Northwestern Feinberg School of Medicine.
 She recently graduated from the University of Illinois at Urbana-Champaign with a Bachelor of Science in Molecular and Cellular Biology and a Bachelor of Arts in Spanish.
 Throughout her undergraduate career, she was involved in health disparities research focused on developing and implementing a culturally tailored childhood obesity intervention in the Latinx community.
 In medical school, Ashley is pursuing research in health disparities focusing on the cultural aspects that affect quality of life for Latinx cancer survivors.
 As the daughter of a Honduran immigrant and a cancer survivor herself, this research hits close to home for Ashley.
 It is a great opportunity for her to explore potential solutions for the barriers faced by minorities within the healthcare system.
 In her free time, Ashley loves to go to the movies, explore new places in Chicago with friends, and watch TV.